 Before diving into home remedies for bed bugs, it's important for homeowners to understand that bed bugs are extremely difficult to get rid of.
 Despite best intentions and efforts, bed bug control is very complex, and not taking the proper steps for control will likely result in an unresolved or worsening problem.

-If you have any DIY experience, it may sound enticing to try home remedies to get rid of bed bugs.
+If you have any DIY experience and you think you know what kills bed bugs, it may sound enticing to try home remedies to get rid of bed bugs.
 But bed bug control is just not something that should be DIY-ed.

 The truth is, while some home remedies to kill bed bugs may sound effective, it's very unlikely they'll eliminate the problem.
 And most home remedies only treat the bed bugs you see - not the bed bugs you don't see, which is the real problem.
 To eliminate bed bugs, you have to be able to get to where the bed bugs are hiding, which is why you need professional help.